-As per figure 4, design efficiency $E{\it design}$ is one of the main factors that can affect the overall efficiency of the manufacturing and distribution process.
-This design efficiency depends on several key factors, which a) 'Strategically Maximized Durability' means to make the good as strong and lasting as relevant.
+Figure 20.4: Symbolic Logic for the Optimized Design Efficiency function a) Strategically Maximized Durability means to make the good as strong and lasting as relevant.
 The materials utilized, comparatively assuming possible substitutions due to levels of scarcity or other factors, would be dynamically calculated, likely automatically by the design system, to be most conducive to an optimized durability standard.